abusumon/nekotab-app/docs/use/backups.rst

     $ heroku pg:backups:restore

-If you have multiple Tabbycat sites, you'll need to specify which one by adding ``--app mytournamentname`` to the end of the command.
+If you have multiple NekoTab sites, you'll need to specify which one by adding ``--app mytournamentname`` to the end of the command.

 Local installations